Town of Andover, MA Personal Care Sites (Warming/Cooling/Charging Center)

 - Transportation – residents without cars who aren't on a bus line and who want to visit the Personal Care Site would need help in getting to the Library

 - Power – if the Library loses power, the Town Manager and the Emergency Management Working Group (EMWG) should work with National Grid to restore power to the library as quickly as possible.
-Hopefully, the Library would be at or near the top of the list for power restoration efforts
+Hopefully, the Library would be near the top of the list for power restoration efforts

 - Staff – all efforts must be made to get Library or other Town staff to the Library to support citizens within the building, by phone, and electronically